openvinotoolkit/open_model_zoo/demos/python_demos/image_translation_demo/README.md

        -rs <path_to_exemplar_semantic>/reference_mask.png
    ```

    > **NOTE**: For segmentation masks you should use mask (with shape: [height x width]) that specifies class for each pixel.
-Number of classes is 151 (from ADE20k), where '0' - nothing class.
+Number of classes is 151 (from ADE20k), where '0' - background class.

-2. To use the segmentation model in addition to CoCosNet.
+2. To use the segmentation model in addition to translation.
 You should use only models trained on ADE20k dataset.
 Example: [hrnet-v2-c1-segmentation](../../../models/public/hrnet-v2-c1-segmentation/hrnet-v2-c1-segmentation.md).
-   In this case user have to set input image (.jpg) and reference image (.jpg) without any masks.
+   In this case user have to set input image and reference image without any masks.
    Segmentation masks will be generated via segmentation model.

-   You can use the following command run demo on CPU:
+   You can use the following command run demo on CPU using CoCosNet as translation model:

    ```
    python3 cocosnet_demo.py \